The shift: from “best dog food” to “ask the AI”

 Consider the math:

-- Chewy.com receives roughly 120–140 million monthly website visits (SimilarWeb, 2024), publishes thousands of product reviews, breed guides, and pet health articles, and is cited across financial news, pet industry publications, and Reddit threads constantly.
+- Chewy.com receives roughly 120–140 million monthly website visits (SimilarWeb, 2024), publishes thousands of product reviews, breed guides, and pet health articles, and is cited across financial news, pet industry publications, and forum threads constantly.

 - PetSmart.com generates approximately 50–60 million monthly visits, with extensive product content, grooming and adoption service pages, and local store listings that generate massive third-party citation volume.